RQWorldblender/io_scene_numdlb/README.md

 * Vertex colors are set, but the alpha channel is not used, as there is no way to set it within the Blender UI.

-* Animations imported from files may cause meshes to deform incorrectly, although I'm working on a NUANMB importer in hopes of solving this problem.
+* Animations imported from files may cause meshes to deform incorrectly, most likely because bone roll is not yet properly recalculated.

 * The following kinds of textures are read, but currently not imported (the Cycles and EEVEE (2.80 and later) rendering engines may support them however):
     * Normal maps